Getting vs. Becoming

 Becoming (Black Belts)

 The last few months of getting a black belt at our school are tough.
-In addition to all the requirements you’ve already met, there are a lot more requirements that you have to meet within the final few months of the black belt test.
+In addition to all the requirements you’ve already met, there are many more requirements that you have to accomplish within the final few months of the black belt test.

-That is the point.
-Make it exhausting and painful enough that all you want to do is quit.
+They make the test exhausting and painful enough that all you want to do is quit.
 But you don’t quit.
 You finish.

 And when you finish, you get to spend about an hour cleaning the school.